Tin Duties Act 1838: Overpayment invoice

 According to their website, on 15 May 2000, the Revived Cornish Stannary Parliament sent an invoice to the Duchy of Cornwall for the sum of £20,067,900,000 claiming recovery of alleged overcharged taxation on tin production by the Duchy of Cornwall.
 The claim was based on the higher taxation (or "coinage") rates levied on Cornish tin compared to that mined in Devon.
 In order to calculate the bill, historical production figures were derived from a privately published undergraduate thesis of 1908.
 The CSP document claims a racial motive for overcharging Celtic Cornwall.

+Subsequent developments

+Section 8 of the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1861 (24 & 25 Vict. c.
+101), which came into force on 6 August 1861.

+The whole act was repealed by section 8 of, and schedule 3 to, the Miscellaneous Financial Provisions Act 1983, which came into force on 1 April 1984.